TohnJhomas/airflow-site-fork/landing-pages/site/content/en/blog/airflow-survey-2022/index.md

 ## Data

-If you're interested in taking a look at the raw data yourself, it's available here: (Airflow User Survey 2022.csv)[/data/survey-responses/airflow-user-survey-responses-2022.csv.zip]
+If you're interested in taking a look at the raw data yourself, it's available here: [Airflow User Survey 2022.csv](/data/survey-responses/airflow-user-survey-responses-2022.csv.zip)